Wolves complete club-record Nunes signing

 Wolves lost to Leeds United in their opening game before drawing with newly promoted Fulham, and Nunes will be hoping to impress in order to seal his place in Portugal's World Cup squad.

-He added: "I just want to enjoy myself and deliver to the fans' expectations, help the club and try to make them enjoy our football."
+He said: "I just want to enjoy myself and deliver to the fans' expectations, help the club and try to make them enjoy our football."